triton-inference-server/server/docs/quickstart.rst

 The TensorRT Inference Server is available in two ways:

-* As a pre-built Docker container container available from the `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
+* As a pre-built Docker container available from the `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
 For more information, see :ref:`section-using-a-prebuilt-docker-container`.

 * As buildable source code located in GitHub.
-Building the inference server yourself requires the usage of Docker and the TensorFlow and PyTorch containers available from `NGC <https://ngc.nvidia.com>`_.
-  For more information, see :ref:`section-building-from-source-code`.
+You can :ref:`build your own container using Docker<section-building-with-docker>` or you can :ref:`build using CMake<section-building-with-cmake>`.

 .. _section-prerequisites: